 I make my own mixed berry compote as the filling for these guys as it adds more flavor, texture, and berries!
 You can use preserves here and should feel zero guilt about doing so, however.
 I’m just extra like that.
 If substituting preserves, use a ½ cup each of coconut oil and maple syrup, as this recipe is adjusted to account for the additional moisture the compote introduces.

 What is a compote?
-If you take a couple bags of frozen fruit; throw it in a stock pot on low heat; add sugar, lemon juice, and just a bit of liquid (water or apple juice, in this case); wait about 4 hours or until everything breaks down into a thick, chunky, stew-like consistency; strain out excess liquid; then let it cool uncovered in the fridge… well, my friends, you’ll have yourself a compote (don’t worry: I’ll be posting that recipe soon.
-Until then… Google it 😉).
+If you take a couple bags of frozen fruit; throw it in a stock pot on low heat; add sugar, lemon juice, and just a bit of liquid (water or apple juice, in this case); wait about 4 hours or until everything breaks down into a thick, chunky, stew-like consistency; strain out excess liquid; then let it cool uncovered in the fridge… well, my friends, you’ll have yourself a compote (was that too quick? check this out!).

 Don’t sweat the presentation too much on these; it’s comfort food!
 Just make sure the flavor is there and your guests (more importantly, you!) will be happy.
 I speak from experience…